Staying clean while camping is tricky.

 5 gallons certainly isn’t the largest capacity we’ve seen, but it’s more than enough for one person to shower with on a camping trip.

 A built-in temperature gauge lets you know when the water is ready.
-A handy side pocket and Velcro straps give you a place to store your soap/shampoo and washcloth.
+A handy side pocket and Velcro straps give you a place to store your camp soap/shampoo and washcloth.

 Unfortunately, the built-in hose is pretty short.
 It gets the job done, but at around 15 inches it doesn’t provide much versatility.

 - Durable construction

 - Heats water up quickly

 - Side pocket and Velcro straps